Take in healthcare from a global perspective while getting hands-on medical experience in the tranquil hills of southern India.

 Broadreach combines your thirst for fun and adventure with tangible skill development, real-world educational opportunities and a genuine commitment to service.
 While on program, you’ll earn documented community service hours and even college credits.
 It’s what we call “Earn & Learn,” and it’s what you’ll take home as evidence of your many accomplishments.

-India Global Medicine offers 3 health science college credits through Lesley University.
+India Global Medicine offers 3 interdisciplinary college credits through Lesley University.
 Additionally, students earn 50 hours of documented community service.

 This program explores the world of medicine on a global scale, and gives students who want to pursue medicine or public health a rare chance to experience a global healthcare system full-circle.
 Get hands-on medical experience on visits to local hospitals and assisting professionals in rural clinics.
 This program introduces you to not only academic subject areas taught in medical school or a public health program, but also field experience in public health initiatives.